dachcom-digital/pimcore-i18n/README.md

 - [Context Switch Event](docs/70_ContextSwitch.md): Detect zone/language/country switches.
 - [Canonical Links](docs/80_CanonicalLinks.md): Canonical links in Hardlinks.
 - [Internal Links](docs/90_InternalLinkRewriter.md): Rewrite Internal Links.

+## Why is there no Version 1?
+We already have build a i18n plugin for pimcore4 which is not public.
+With Pimcore5 we decided to move this project to a public gitub repository.
+You're welcome. :)

 ## Copyright and License
 Copyright: [DACHCOM.DIGITAL](http://dachcom-digital.ch)